-- (c) Complete the following with a phrase.Objects that have a similar charge - Ans. repel each other/ move away from each other. - (d) Infer one reason for the following, based on information in paragraph 4.'One main use of static electricity is in photocopiers and printers.'
+Objects that have a similar charge

+Ans. repel each other/ move away from each other.

+(d) Infer one reason for the following, based on information in paragraph 4.

+'One main use of static electricity is in photocopiers and printers.'

-- Ans.
-This is because static electric charges attract the ink to the paper. - (e) Complete the following analogy correctly with a word or phrase from paragraph 1.electric shock : exposed wire ; static shock :
+Ans.
+This is because static electric charges attract the ink to the paper.

+(e) Complete the following analogy correctly with a word or phrase from paragraph 1. electric shock : exposed wire :: static shock :

-Ans. synthetic clothes
+Ans. synthetic clothes / movement of electrons

-- (f) Give one reason why hair does not stick together. - (i) Because all strands have a positive charge. - (ii) Because all strands have a negative charge.

-- (iii) Because all strands have no charge. - (iv) Because all strands have the same charge.
+- (f) Give one reason why hair does not stick together. - (i) Because all strands have a positive charge. - (ii) Because all strands have a negative charge. - (iii) Because all strands have no charge. - (iv) Because all strands have the same charge.